zeddotes/tiny-state-machine/README.md

 2. `ModuloThreeFSM` - A specific implementation that calculates modulo 3 of binary numbers

 The FSM works by tracking the remainder as it processes each digit of the binary number from left to right.

+## Technical Notes

+### React JSX Transform

+This project uses the modern JSX transform introduced in React 17+.
+This means:

+- No need to import React in files that only use JSX
+- The TypeScript configuration uses `"jsx": "react-jsx"` to enable this feature
+- ESLint is configured to support this syntax

+### Testing

+The project includes comprehensive test coverage using:
+- Vitest for test running and assertions
+- React Testing Library for component testing
+- Jest DOM for DOM testing utilities

+### Linting

+ESLint is configured with:
+- TypeScript support via `@typescript-eslint`
+- React specific rules via `eslint-plugin-react`
+- Modern config format using `eslint.config.js`

 ## Author